strata-mvc/strata/docs/controllers.md

 array('POST',       '/wp-admin/admin-ajax.php', 'AjaxController'),
 ~~~

 Notice here that no method has been entered as action of the `AjaxController` route.
 This is because Wordpress uses `$_POST['action']` to fork ajax requests and do not use distinct urls.
-Therefore, controller will call the method matching the value of the posted `action`.
+Therefore the controller will call the method matching the value of the posted `action` parameter.

 The controller file could look like :